 Select a next hop type and select a next hop for the custom route.

-Step 4: Add routes that point to OSS to the transit router
+Step 4: Add routes that point to OSS in the transit router

 You need to add routes that point to OSS to the route table of the Enterprise Edition transit router in the China (Hangzhou) region.
 When requests from the ECS instances in VPC1 reach the Enterprise Edition transit router, the Enterprise Edition transit router forwards the requests to VPC2 based on the routing policy of OSS.
 Then, the ECS instances can access OSS through VPC2.

-3. On the Basic Settings > Transit Router tab, find the transit router in the China (Hangzhou) region and click its ID.
+On the tab, find the transit router instance in the China (Hangzhou) region, and click its ID.

-4. On the details page of the transit router, click the Route Table tab.
-In the left-side management pane, click the route table that you want to manage.
+On the details page of the transit router instance, click the Route Table tab.
+In the left-side navigation pane, select the target route table.

-VPC1 and VPC2 use the default settings and are in associated forwarding relationship with the default tables of the Enterprise Edition transit routers by default.
+By default, VPC1 and VPC2 are associated with the default tables of the Enterprise Edition transit routers because they have advanced settings enabled.
 Therefore, the default route table (system route table) of the transit router is selected in this example.

-6. In the Add Route Entry dialog box, set the following parameters and click OK.
+In the Add Route Entry dialog box, enter the following parameters and click Confirm.

-Add routes that point to the CIDR blocks of OSS in the China (Hangzhou) region to the route table of the Enterprise Edition transit router.
+Add routes that point to the CIDR blocks of OSS in the China (Hangzhou) region to the route table of the transit router.

 Parameter